 \subsection{Constraints and conditions}

-The conditions on $a,b$ and $c$ defined in equations \ref{caseAcond} and \ref{caseBcond} appear in our calculations when we try to control the error terms.
+The conditions on $a,b$ and $c$ defined in equations (\ref{caseAcond}) and (\ref{caseBcond}) appear in our calculations when we try to control the error terms.
 It is not clear if those conditions are sharp.

-Our result can be applied to sums of Coulomb potentials or sums of quantum harmonic oscillators, as well as perturbations of either of them.

-Also, our results are stronger than \cite{ChaHelHof2018} since we allow for potentials which are non-radial, as well as a broader range of exponents on the potential.
-However, we do not study the case where there is both a singularity at the origin and the potential grows at infinity.
-It seems very likely that our method could treat such potentials as well.
+Also, we do not study the case where there are singularities near the origin and the potential grows at infinity.
+We believe that our method could treat such potentials as well.

-It seems highly probable that our method could be generalized to manifolds, as long as a suitable version of Faber-Krahn's inequality and Weyl's law can be found.
+We also believe that our method could be generalized to manifolds, as long as a suitable version {of the Faber-Krahn} inequality and Weyl's law can be found.
 Indeed, as seen in \cite{Roz1974}, the conditions on $V$ given by definitions \ref{casea} and \ref{caseb} are far from being the most general under which Weyl's law holds true.
 Furthermore, there exists classes of potential $V$ such that $H_V$ has a discrete spectrum whose asymptotic distribution does not follow Weyl's law (see \cite{Rob1982,Sim1983} and references therein).
 It would be worth investigating upper bounds analogous to \eqref{eqPleijel} in those cases.